Ad

 A question about court photo policy

-In his letter to the commission, MacLaren said that after the Burris hearing, a court administrator had approached the judge, informing him that a photo had been posted to The Journal website of the courtroom and asking him if he had granted permission for it to be taken.
+In his letter to the commission, MacLaren said that after the Burris hearing, a court administrator had approached the judge, informing him that a photo of the courtroom had been posted to The Journal website and asking him if he had granted permission for it to be taken.

 MacLaren said he told the administrator that he did not authorize the photo.
 MacLaren also said he was not entirely aware of the district’s specific policy.
 The administrator informed MacLaren that he would reach out to The Journal regarding the photo.